jujiro/dinosaur/README.md

-# alligator
+# Dinosaur
-Alligator project using raspberry pi 3b plus
+Dinosaur project using raspberry pi.
+Not sure which model will be used yet.